royinsler/pdf-rag-explorer/README.md

-# 📄 PDF Chatbot with RAG & Memory
+# 📄 Advanced PDF Chatbot with RAG & Dynamic Optimization

 An intelligent document assistant that allows you to chat with your PDF files.
 Built with **LangChain**, **OpenAI (GPT-4o-mini)**, and **Streamlit**.

-## 🚀 Features
+## 🚀 Key Features
-*   **RAG Implementation:** Uses Retrieval-Augmented Generation to answer questions based on your specific documents.
+*   **Dynamic Document Optimization:** Tailor the AI's reading strategy based on document type (Resume, Legal, Technical, etc.).
-*   **Conversation Memory:** Remembers context from previous questions for a natural chat experience.
+*   **Contextual Memory:** Full conversation history support, allowing for natural follow-up questions.
-*   **Source Citations:** Shows exactly which page and paragraph the answer was pulled from.
+*   **Smart Source Citations:** View exactly which parts of the document were used to generate each answer, with a clean UI.
-*   **Fast & Efficient:** Uses `ChromaDB` for high-speed semantic search.
+*   **Session Management:** "Clear Chat" functionality to reset context without refreshing the app.
-*   **User-Friendly UI:** Built with Streamlit for a clean, web-based interaction.
+*   **Backend Security:** Secure API key handling via environment variables (.env).

 ## 🛠️ Tech Stack
 *   **Framework:** LangChain